queezzz/queezzz/README.md

-### :octocat: Hi there 👋
+### :octocat: Hi there! :feet:

 - I am a student studying Math & Stats :blue_book:
-- Interested in analytics and AI 🔭
+- Interested in analytics, ML/AI, and computer sciences in general 🔭
 - Always learning to improve my coding skills! 🌱
-- I like pineapples and Shakespeares :pineapple:
+- I like pineapples and Shakespeares :pineapple: :crystal_ball: